ygda-org/programming-guide/sections/section-3.md

 ## Finally, adding jumping

 Add an extra if clause to your script that triggers when the player triggers the `Jump` action.
 Instead of using `Input.is_action_pressed("Jump")`, use `Input.is_action_just_pressed("Jump")` so that player can't spam jump by holding down the jump key.
 Also, the player should only be able to jump when they are on the floor, which the `CharacterBody2D` function, `is_on_floor()` will inform you of.
 Your script should add a certain constant amount of jump power to `velocity.y`.
 This constant should be declared at the start of your script.
 It should also be a negative number.
-Go ahead and make the additions to your script, we will give you the final script, but try coding it yourself!
+Go ahead and make the additions to your script.
+We will give you the final script, but try coding it yourself!

 Your script should look something like this now: